codebulb/LambdaOmega/README.md

 ```
 M<String, Integer> bAndC = m("a", 0).i("b", 1).i("c", 2).d("a");
 ```
-Also, you can convert an L / M into almost any collection with a corresponding `to…(…)` method:
+Also, you can convert an L / S / M into almost any collection with a corresponding `to…(…)` method:
 ```
 Set<Integer> set = l(0, 1, 2).toSet();
 ```
 These conversion methods internally use the `C.to…(…)` static helper methods.
-You can call them directly to convert collection without the need to create intermediate L / M instances.
+You can call them directly to convert collection without the need to create intermediate L / S / M instances.

-There are a lot of additional methods for L and M. For more information, visit the API docs ([V. 0.2 RC-2](http://codebulb.github.io/pages/LambdaOmega/doc/0.2/) / [SNAPSHOT](http://codebulb.github.io/pages/LambdaOmega/doc/)).
+There are a lot of additional methods for L, S and M. For more information, visit the ([API docs](http://codebulb.github.io/pages/LambdaOmega/doc/).

 ## A List is a Map and a Map is a List
 Now comes the fun part.
 Because the LambdaOmega API lives independently of vanilla Java Collection / Map API, it features its own API which is more simple, consistent and powerful at the same time, whilst keeping it as close to the original Java APIs as possible.

 Most importantly, a List is also a Map from int to T, and a Map is also a List of entries.
-More precisely, both L and M implement the `SequencedI` (Collection-like access) interface as well as the `IndexedI` (Map-like access) interface.
+More precisely, both L and M implement the `SequentialI` (Collection-like access) interface as well as the `IndexedI` (Map-like access) interface.
+Note that similar to its plain Java Set counterpart, S only implements the `SequentialI` interface.
-Thus, you can call L methods such as `indexOf()` on a M:
+Thus, you can call L methods such as `remove(M.E)` on a M:
 ```
-String c = m("a", 0).i("b", 1).i("c", 2).indexOf(2);
+m("a", 0).i("b", 1).i("c", 2).remove(e("b", 1));
 ```
-and M methods such as `insert()` on a L:
+and M methods such as `insert(Integer, T)` on a L:
 ```
 L<String> abcd = l("a", "b").I(m(2, "c").i(3, "d"));
 ```